nickcox/cd-extras/cd-extras/about_Cd-Extras.help.txt

 C:\temp> _
 ```

-The `Raise-Location (up, ..)` function also supports passing a string parameter to change to the first ancestor directory which contains the given string.
+The `Step-Up (up, ..)` function also supports passing a string parameter to change to the first ancestor directory which contains the given string.

 ```powershell